codeur/paybox_system/README.md

 This gem only depends on the built-in OpenSSL Ruby libs and Rack.
 You can use it with any Ruby web framework.

-The gem consists of 2 main methods : one to build the parameters you have to send to Paybox, the other to check the integrity of the Paybox response.
+The gem consists of 2 main methods: one to build the parameters you have to send to Paybox, the other to check the integrity of the Paybox response.

 ## Configuration